 With “Swallow,” director Carlo Mirabella-Davis draws us into the domestic horror of a housewife.
 Against a backdrop of pink hues, Hunter (Haley Bennett), a soft-spoken new bride, finds her inner life spiraling.
 Born into a troubled home, Hunter has married into a picture-perfect wealthy family.
 Her acceptance, however, quickly becomes conditional on her obedience, as she spends long days in her husband's isolated modernist home, overlooking an endless forest.

 The cracks start to show as Hunter develops a habit of swallowing inanimate objects.
-Inspired by a TV program that insists on the importance of spontaneity, she finds herself drawn to a marble.
+Inspired by a book that insists on the importance of spontaneity, she finds herself drawn to a marble.
 Pulling it to her mouth, she lets it roll along her tongue, rattling gently against her teeth.
 She swallows, and for the first time, she feels in control.

 As Hunter's swallowing habit grows, represented by an ever-growing display of little objects on her mantelpiece, so does her sense of power.
 She can't keep her secret for long, though, especially as she soon discovers she's pregnant.
 The fleeting feeling of autonomy she has over her body soon gives over to her husband and his family.
 With her Hunter's already powerless role in the household further diminished, she becomes an incubator for the family legacy.
 What little power she had is also stripped down, and her every movement is tracked and annotated.

 As the film's different threads come together, we come to understand how Hunter has never had authority over her own body.
 How, from a young age, her boundaries have been eroded.
 While she's worked hard to keep it together, unaware that she's been worn down and bent to fit the needs and desires of others, she reaches a breaking point.